unqueued/kw-maps/README.md

 HOW TO DOWNLOAD A MAP:

 To download a map, just browse the directories and click on the map you want to download.
 It should appear a "Download" button.
-You can also just "Clone/Download" the whole project with all the files and maps included, click the "clone or download" button in the upper right area of the project main page.
-It's 30+ MB in size.
+You can also just "Clone/Download" the whole project with all the Worlbuilder files and maps included, click the "clone or download" button in the upper right area of the project main page.
+Or you can go to releases and download the latest released map pack.

 ### Some useful links
+* [Patreon](https://www.patreon.com/erlNite) - Subscribe to my Patreon for new maps which are not published here.
 * [Irfanview](https://www.irfanview.com/) - Free image software for editing .tga files.
 * [C&C Online](https://cnc-online.net/en/) - Free multiplayer tool for playing Kane's Wrath with friends online.
 * [KW Worldbuilder](http://www.moddb.com/games/cc-kanes-wrath/downloads/cc-3-kanes-wrath-worldbuilder-v11) - Kane's Wrath Worldbuilder setup files.